Pittsburgh's Playgrounds in 1930

 Here in the community of Brookline, efforts to find space for public playgrounds and recreation facilities were led by Professor Joseph Moore.
-For a few years there was a small playground at the corner of Rossmore and Wedgemere, next to the Brookline Elementary School Garden and a baseball field.
-Housing developement in the early 1920s forced the closure of this area.
+From 1914 to 1922 there was a playground at the corner of Rossmore and Wedgemere, next to the Brookline Elementary School Garden and a baseball field.
+Housing development forced the closure of this area.

-In 1923 property was purchased next to Brookline Elementary School and used as a playground until 1929.
-Several acres of land were also purchased along Pioneer Avenue, across from West Liberty School, and slated for development.
-Other improvised play areas were located on undeveloped land throughout the neighborhood, sometimes monitored by local residents.
+The Pittsburgh School Board purchased property next to Brookline Elementary School for expansion in 1923.
+That lot was used as a playground until 1929.
+Other improvised play areas were located on undeveloped lots throughout the neighborhood, often monitored by nearby residents.

 In addition to the intended public safety message of the plea for playgrounds, the pictures above invoke thoughts back to our own childhood, We couldn't always go to Moore Park of the Community Center, so we'd gather with friends after school on the street near home, and make up our own games.
 We'd come in for dinner and go right back out.
 It was an unwritten rule that When the street lights came on, it was time for us all to go home.